gustafla/mehustin/README.md

-# Mehustin is a Linux OpenGL ES 2.0 demo boilerplate using SDL2 and Rocket
+# Mehustin is Linux demo boilerplate code using SDL2 and Rocket

 The tool initializes an SDL2 window with OpenGL ES 2.0 support, after which it decodes a music.ogg file for playback using `stb_vorbis`.